caqlishire/FinalPack-1/README.md

 ### Week 10
 - Spring Break
 ### Week 11
-- I like this chapter 9 and 10 since I'm going for computer networking.
-I learned about network basic such LAN and WAN.
+- I like chapter 9 and 10 since I'm going for computer network engineering.
+I learned about network basic such as LAN, WAN and its gateway.
 I learned about the 4 network layers.
 I also learned about TCP, UDP, and DHCP.
 My are my [chapter 9 script](https://github.com/vangx033/Chapter9/blob/master/Ch9script.sh) and [chapter 10 script](https://github.com/vangx033/Chapter10/blob/master/Ch10script.sh).
 ### Week 12
 ### Week 13
 -